GoogleCloudPlatform/qwiklabs-training-content/labs/MLGCP-TrainingWithPreBuildMlModelsUsingCloudVisionApiAndAutoMl/instructions/en.md

 ![5eb5e78a8ac730c2.png](img/5eb5e78a8ac730c2.png)

-To see a summary of how many images you have for each label, click on Label stats.
-You should see the following show up on the left side of your browser.
+To see a summary of how many images you have for each label, click  __Label Stats__.
+You should see the following show up on the right side of your browser.
+Click __Close__.

 ![label_stats.png](img/label_stats.png)